VasiliBaranov/packing-generation/README.txt

 For program options and basic usage, please read further.

 Table of Contents:
-I. General information
+I. Program execution
 II.
 Packing generation
 III.
 Post-processing
 IV.
 Sample usage

-I. General information
+I. Program execution
 =================

 The program will examine the current folder and all its subfolders recursively for the file